KHOU: Move to Westheimer studios

-Pending sale to Cox Media Group
+Canceled sale to Cox Media Group

 On February 22, 2022, Tegna announced that it would be acquired by Standard General and Apollo Global Management for $5.4 billion.
 As a part of the deal, KHOU and KTBU, along with their Austin sister station KVUE and Dallas sister stations WFAA and KMPX, would be resold to Cox Media Group.
+The sale was canceled on May 22, 2023.

 Programming

 Since its inception, KHOU has been a CBS affiliate, and has largely cleared the entire CBS network lineup without interruption.
 In addition to its newscasts, KHOU also airs Great Day Houston, a local talk show hosted by Deborah Duncan with paid segments from local businesses in Houston, following CBS Mornings.
 The talk show, which has aired on the station since 2005, is taped at KHOU's studios on Westheimer Road west of the Galleria.
-Outside of local programming, KHOU's syndicated offerings include Wheel of Fortune and Daily Blast Live, a Tegna-produced program.
-During the weekend (sports preemptions notwithstanding), KHOU also carries Texas Country Reporter early Saturday evenings and off-network reruns of CBS dramas SEAL Team and Magnum P.I., as well as those of the Canadian drama Murdoch Mysteries, in late night.
 KHOU also serves as the local television broadcaster of Houston's annual Thanksgiving Day parade, the H-E-B Holiday Parade.

 Despite being in a market with an ABC-owned station (KTRK-TV), Jeopardy! aired on KHOU from 1986 to 2015 and Wheel of Fortune has aired on that station since 1986 despite their presence on ABC's other network-owned stations along with another ABC O&O syndication staple, The Oprah Winfrey Show, which KHOU carried for its entire run from 1986 to 2011.
 Jeopardy! moved to KTRK on September 14, 2015, making it the last ABC-owned station to carry the quiz show.
 However, KHOU continues to carry Wheel of Fortune at 6:30 p.m., making Houston one of the few markets in the United States where both game shows air on separate stations; in most markets, both game shows are sold as a package, often airing next to one another on the same station in prime time access.
 Both shows rarely air next to each other in most markets in the Central and Mountain time zones, as most network affiliates often program a 6 p.m. newscast during the traditional access hour (7 p.m.
 ET/6 p.m.
 CT) before prime time, with KTRK itself having aired an hourlong 6 p.m. newscast in this hour since September 1982.